robertdebock/ansible-role-update/README.md

 Testing
 -------

-[Unit tests](https://travis-ci.org/robertdebock/ansible-role-update) are done on every commit and periodically.
+## This role

+* Ubuntu bionic

-If you find issues, please register them in [GitHub](https://github.com/robertdebock/ansible-role-update/issues)
+If you find issues, please register them in [GitHub](https://github.com/cjsteel/ansible-role-update/issues)

 To test this role locally please use [Molecule](https://github.com/ansible/molecule):
 ```